 Day 5 is a slow one.
-I unfortunately didn’t get a chance to see Guillermo Del Toro’s “The Shape of Water” today like I originally intended, however I saw some great stuff!
-Today’s lineup is Brie Larson’s “Unicorn Store,” Martin McDonaugh’s “Three Billboards Outside Ebbing, Missouri,” and James Franco’s “The Disaster Artist.”
+I unfortunately didn’t get a chance to see Guillermo Del Toro’s “The Shape of Water” today like I originally intended, however I saw a couple really good films!
+Today’s lineup is Brie Larson’s “Unicorn Store” and Martin McDonaugh’s “Three Billboards Outside Ebbing, Missouri.”
 Ready to begin!

 “Unicorn Store,” dir.
 Brie Larson

 A woman named Kit moves back to her parent’s house, where she receives a mysterious invitation to open her own shop.

 There’s a lot of heart and charm that Brie Larson injects into “Unicorn Store” as a director, but I feel like the film can get a bit too cutesy at times.
 That being said, I really admired the sincerity and optimism here.

 “Three Billboards Outside Ebbing, Missouri,” dir.
 Martin McDonaugh

 A woman takes on the local police department after her daughter is murdered.